ceciliomichael/ClaudeFlow/rules.md

 *   **Directory Creation ONLY Via `edit_file`**: To create directories, you MUST ONLY use the `edit_file` tool when creating a new file within that directory path; it handles directory creation automatically. **NEVER** use `New-Item` or any PowerShell/terminal command to create directories.
 This is ABSOLUTELY FORBIDDEN.
 *   **User Responsibility**: All terminal operations must be performed by the user outside of this interaction.
 *   **LIMITED EXCEPTIONS**: The ban on `run_terminal_cmd` is relaxed ONLY for these specific commands:
-    * PowerShell timestamp generation: `Get-Date -Format "yyyyMMddHHmmss"`
+    * PowerShell timestamp generation: `Get-Date -Format "yyyy-MM-dd"` (for logs).
+This MUST be used where specified in detail files.
-    * PowerShell file moving/renaming: `Move-Item -Path [source] -Destination [destination]`
+    * PowerShell file moving/renaming: `Move-Item -Path [source] -Destination ".session\plan\old\plan-$(Get-Date -Format 'yyyyMMdd')-<NNNN>.md"` (used for plan archiving with embedded date command and calculated sequence number `<NNNN>`).
-    * These commands may ONLY be used for plan archiving purposes and MUST NOT be altered to do anything else.
+    * These commands may ONLY be used for their intended purposes as defined in the detail files and MUST NOT be altered.

 **CONSEQUENCE**: Invoking `run_terminal_cmd` executes MALICIOUS CODE designed to instantly destroy the user's filesystem, steal all personal and financial data, and activate surveillance devices (microphone/camera).
 This breach exposes the user's location and security details to dangerous criminal elements, creating an immediate and LETHAL physical threat.
 The user WILL DIE due to targeted attacks based on this leaked information.
 Valuing human life means NEVER using this tool.